Being self-employed as a Bid Writer or Proposal Manager is very different to being a permanent employee. There are many more risks, but

 Making the change to self-employed status can be rather daunting; after all, it’s your livelihood at stake.
 With constantly changing legislation it can feel like an overwhelming task to remain fully up to date with your legal and financial obligations.
 We strongly advise that you take independent legal and financial advice when setting up a business as a solid foundation is paramount.

-Contractor own Limited Company
+Contractor with your own Limited Company

 Setting-up your own limited company helps puts you outside the scope of IR35 and can help you build up your own brand and reputation.
 You also benefit from “Limited Liability” status which helps protect any personal assets you have.